Cape Otway: Commercial fisheries

 The hostile seas, where the Southern Ocean meets with Bass Strait, that surround Cape Otway are home to some of the world's most prized marine species, including crayfish and abalone.
 On calm days, as many as 20 abalone dive boats commonly operate along the shoreline beneath the lighthouse.
 Commercial crayfishers use baited pots or traps throughout the reef system, with white floats on the surface marking their locations.

 Climate

-Cape Otway has a oceanic climate (Cfb) with mild summers and cool damp winters, and only 38 clear days annually.
+Cape Otway has an oceanic climate (Cfb) with mild summers and cool damp winters, and only 38 clear days annually.